 The development of the flow chart was coded in the Matlab computer tool, due to the high performance of its components to create artificial neural networks, allowing the prediction system to perform ANN training and validation, in order to obtain effective forecasts for guarantee support for decisions to mitigate CO_2 pollutants.
-The results of the proposal expressed a significant increase in the indicator for the year 2022 of 0.8 ppm, considering the current human activities in the city.

-The comparisons between the real data and those predicted by the model in the different validation cases, demonstrated that it is a highly accepted model; they were also forecast every month of the year 2019 to check their prediction efficiency.
+The comparisons between the real data and those predicted by the model in the different validation cases, demonstrated that it is a highly accepted model.